 Further research needs to be done, as this is a prevalent complaint not only seen in the emergency setting but quite frequently in the urgent care as well as the primary care doctor’s office.
 Antivenom (scorpion) immune f(ab' )2 (equine) injection needs to be more widely available in the Phoenix area, as stings and envenomation are widespread complaints that are seen in this community almost daily.
 Once this medication is more readily available, faster and better patient care can be delivered to this population.

 Abimannane A, Rameshkumar R, Satheesh P, Mahadevan S. Second dose of scorpion antivenom in children with Indian Red Scorpion (Mesobuthus tamulus) Sting Envenomation.
 Indian Pediatr.
 2018;55(4):315-318.

 Hernandez B. Scorpion sting and antidote.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.